Connelito/Excel-Kickstarter-Analysis/README.md

 ![Timestamp Conversion](Images/timestamp_conversion.png)

 The dates stored within the `deadline` and `launched_at` columns use Unix timestamps.
 Fortunately, [this formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) can be used to convert these timestamps to a normal date.
 I created a new column S called `Date Created Conversion` that will convert the data contained within `launched_at` into Excel's date format.
-After that, I created a new column T called `Date Ended Conversion` that will convert the data contained within `deadline` into Excel's date format.t
+After that, I created a new column T called `Date Ended Conversion` that will convert the data contained within `deadline` into Excel's date format.

 ![Outcomes Based on Launch Date](Images/launch_date_outcomes.png)

 I created a new sheet with a pivot table with a column of `state`, rows of `Date Created Conversion`, values based on the count of `state`, and filters based on `Category` and `Date Created Conversion (Year)`.

-  * Now create a pivot chart line graph that visualizes this new table.
+After that, I created a pivot chart line graph that visualizes this new table.

-* Create a report in Microsoft Word and answer the following questions.

-1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
-2. What are some limitations of this dataset?
-3. What are some other possible tables and/or graphs that we could create?

 ## Bonus

-* Create a new sheet with 8 columns:
+I created a new sheet with 8 columns: `Goal` `Number Successful` `Number Failed` `Number Canceled` `Total Projects` `Percentage Successful` `Percentage Failed` `Percentage Canceled` to f

-  * `Goal`
-  * `Number Successful`
-  * `Number Failed`
-  * `Number Canceled`
-  * `Total Projects`
-  * `Percentage Successful`
-  * `Percentage Failed`
-  * `Percentage Canceled`

 * In the `Goal` column, create 12 rows with the following headers: